JoshWang3/Chuwa20250609/Coding/java-assignment-3/README.md

 **13. What is the Java load sequence?**

 When we run Java program, the JVM follows a specific **load and execution sequence** for classes:
--**Class loading (from .class files)** : The class loader loads the `.class` bytecode into memory.
+- **Class loading (from .class files)** : The class loader loads the `.class` bytecode into memory.
 It then creates a binary stream of data from the class file, parses it, and creates an instance of `java.lang.Class`.
--**Linking**: Verification: checks bytecode format is valid or safe
+- **Linking**: Verification: checks bytecode format is valid or safe
 	      Preparation: allocates memory for static variables and initializes them into default values
-	      Resolution: converts symbolic references (like class names) into direct memory references -**Initialization**: Static blocks and static variables are initialized in the order they appear.
+	      Resolution: converts symbolic references (like class names) into direct memory references
+- **Initialization**: Static blocks and static variables are initialized in the order they appear.
 		     This is where static variables are assigned their explicit values.
 ```java
 // The JVM loads Demo's bytecode the first time running java Demo